MWiechmann/nrt_json_builder/README.md

 However, there is another purpose to the nrt Launcher: It enables you to use `nrt` for automatic recursive testing.

 # Automatic Recursive Testing
-**Attention: Currently there is a bug that causes the generation settings for recursive testing not being written to the ini-file correctly.
-Until I fix this: If you want to use the recursive testing, check the `rec_json` entry in ini-file and edit if necessary.**

 Most people running their own testing on NAI have experienced that confirmation bias is real.
 Is `Genre: Fantasy` better than `Genre: fantasy` in [Author's Note](https://github.com/TravellingRobot/NAI_Community_Research/wiki/Author's-Notes-for-v3)?
 Does `tone: zany` *really* do anything?
 Or are you just kidding yourself when evaluating the outputs?

 Sometimes it would be nice if you always had someone to quickly ask "Hey, what genre/tone/theme/etc do you think this is?".
 Ideally, someone that is blind to your testing conditions.
 Well, why not just do exactly that with Sigurd?